 Spondylolysis is a condition in which a specific part of one of the lumbar vertebra, called the pars interarticularis, cracks or fractures.
 Each vertebra contacts the adjacent vertebra through the intervertebral disc and also through facet joints found on the right and left side of the posterior portion of the vertebra.
-Any given vertebra contacts the vertebra above it through the superior facet and it contacts the vertebra below it through the inferior facet.
+Any given vertebra contacts the vertebra above it through the superior facet and contacts the vertebra below it through the inferior facet.
 The pars interarticularis lies between the superior and inferior facet.
-The cause of spondylolysis is not known but is likely caused by repetitive shear forces applied to the spine such as in sports injuries.
-If the fracture is severe enough, it could lead to spondylolisthesis, where the vertebra starts to slip forward off the supporting vertebra below it.
+The cause of spondylolysis is not known but is likely the result of repetitive shear forces applied to the spine, such as in sports injuries.
+If the fracture is severe enough, it could lead to spondylolisthesis, where a vertebra starts to slip forward off the supporting vertebra below it.

 Spondylolysis is characterized by persistent back pain predominantly in the lumbar area.
-Spondylolysis occurs in about 5percent of the US population.
+Spondylolysis occurs in about 5 percent of the U.S. population.
 Those with spondylolysis are most likely to be young adult males involved in sports.
-Back pain in adults older than 35 years is highly unlikely to originate from spondylolysis.
+Back pain in adults older than 35 is highly unlikely to originate from spondylolysis.
 It is much more likely that a disc injury, such as a bulging disc or prolapsed disc, arthritis of the spine or spinal stenosis, is the cause of back pain in this group of patients.
-Definitive diagnosis is made through MRI or CT scan.
+Definitive diagnosis is made through an MRI or CT scan.

 What are the treatment options for spondylolysis?